BrianSipple/savvy/doc/architecture/namespaces.md

   - Similar to utilities, but focused on outer- or "skin"-level styles as opposed to structural/layout styles.
 Examples include colors and font settings.

+## Local App Namespaces

+The following namespaces aren't provided by SavvyCSS directly, but we've found them to be useful alongside the framework for the specific structure of our own
+applications:

+- `c`: Components
+  - See our guide on [Extending Savvy Locally](https://github.com/savvy-css/savvy/doc/guides/extending-locally.md) for more.

+- `p`: Pages
+  - Styling concerns that are specific to a particular "page" of the applications.
+Ideally, these should only be needed if a style rule doesn't fit the concern of a specific component class or Savvy class.